VivekPanyam/carton/docs/specification/runner.md

         // A list of URLs to zip, tar, or tar.gz files
         // The files are downloaded and unpacked based on `relative_path` below
-        // The resulting folder structure MUST have a runner.toml and a MANIFEST in the root directory
+        // The resulting folder structure MUST have a runner.toml in the root directory
-        // The MANIFEST is in the same format as in the carton file format.
         // Being able to split downloads into multiple files allows us to keep releases small and makes it more
         // feasible to have a regular release schedule.
         "download_info": [